Configuring an Event Broker Service to use Client Certificate Authentication

 Add the Client Username from a Client Certificate

-To add a client username, perform the following steps:
+To add a client username

 1. On the navigation bar, select Cluster Manager, and then select your event broker service.